mohdmahsoof/ii-researcher/README.md

 A powerful deep search agent that uses BAML functions to perform intelligent web searches and generate comprehensive answers to questions.

+For more details about our project, please visit our [blog post](https://www.ii.inc/web/blog/post/ii-researcher).

 ## Features

 - 🔍 Intelligent web search using Tavily and SerpAPI search providers